-I think Ella in the hill country of Sri Lanka is one of my favourite towns so far.
-It’s full of tourists, backpacker type tourist mostly.
+I think Ella, in the hill country of Sri Lanka, is one of my favourite towns so far.
+It’s full of tourists, backpacker tourists mostly.
 There are endless guest houses asking too much money, but it’s really refreshing to be up in the hills.
 It’s cool, if not cold, great walking weather.
 That is what people do in Ella, they walk.
+This post is about some of the temples, waterfalls and other attractions to see on your hikes around Ella.

 This morning we thought we’d try walking down the hill through Ella Gap to see what we could find.